microsoft/PSRule/docs/scenarios/rule-module/rule-module.md

-# Packaging rules in modules
+# Packaging rules in a module

 PSRule supports distribution of rules within modules.
 Using a module, rules can be published and installed using standard PowerShell cmdlets.